 No matter your age, you can already start preparing, for theory and/or practice.

-In France, you can obtain your Brevet d’initiation aéronautique (BIA) at the age of 13 to familiarize yourself with some aeronautical histories and theories.
+In France, you can obtain your Brevet d’initiation aéronautique (BIA) at the age of 13 to familiarise yourself with some aeronautical histories and theories.
 Then comes the Brevet de base (at 15 years old), during which you learn how to operate a light aircraft.
 You can take your Private Pilot License (PPL) from the age of 16.
 It is a non-professional license, which allows you to validate 45 hours of flight time in any club, as well as to obtain the SPE rating (single piston engine).

 How much does a private jet pilot earn?